-The Company's chief executive officer and chief financial officer have evaluated the Company's disclosure controls and procedures (as defined in Rule 13a-15(e)) and Rule 15d-15(e) under the Exchange Act), as of March 31, 2006, and concluded that those disclosure controls and procedures are effective in timely alerting them to any material changes in information required to be included in the Company's periodic Securities and Exchange Commission filings.
+The Company's chief executive officer and chief financial officer have evaluated the Company's disclosure controls and procedures (as defined in Rule 13a-15(e)) and Rule 15d-15(e) under the Exchange Act), as of June 30, 2006, and concluded that those disclosure controls and procedures are effective in ensuring that information required to be disclosed by the Company in reports filed or submitted under the Securities Exchange Act of 1934 (a) is recorded, processed, summarized and reported, within the time periods specified in the Securities and Exchange Commission's rules and forms, and (b) is accumulated and communicated to the Company's management including the chief executive officer and chief financial officer, as appropriate to allow timely decisions regarding timely disclosures.

-There were no changes in the Company's internal controls over financial reporting during the last fiscal quarter that have materially affected, or are reasonably likely to materially affect, the Company's internal control over financial reporting.
+There have been no changes in the Company's internal controls or in other factors during the quarter ended June 30, 2006, that have materially affected, or are reasonably likely to materially affect, the Company's internal control over financial reporting.